Why Google Might Rank AI-Written Content Higher Than Yours (And How to Fight Back)

 What Google Actually Wants

-Here’s what really matters:
+What really matters:

-Bottom line: success in search isn’t about AI vs. humans.
+Bottom line: Success in search isn’t about AI vs. humans.
 It’s about creating content that checks these boxes better than your competitors.

 How to Fight Back: Hybrid Strategy (AI + Humans + SEO)

-Here’s how to make it work:
+How to make it work:

 Example: The Hybrid Workflow in Action